IFT Notes for Level I CFA® Program

 - Immediate or cancel (fill or kill) orders: These orders are to be immediately filled, i.e., when they are received by the broker or exchange.
 If it fails to execute, the order is canceled from the system.

 - Good-on-close (market-on-close): These orders can only be filled at the close of trading.
 Mutual funds often rely on this order type.

-- Stop orders (also called stop-loss orders): This order comes with a trigger price.
+Also called stop-loss orders, this order comes with a trigger price.
 Stop-sell order executes only if the price is at or below the stop price or trigger price.
 Stop-buy order executes only if the price is at or above the stop price or trigger price.